CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 METHANOL ——(methyl or wood alcohol) 5% by volume

-You may use gasoline containing up to 5 % methanol by volume, as it also contains cosolvents and corrosion inhibitors to protect the fuel system.
-Gasoline containing more than 5 % methanol by volume may cause starting and/or performance problems.
-It may also damage metal rubber, and plastic parts of your fuel system.
-If you notice any under operating symptoms, try another service station, or switch to another I
+You may use gasoline containing up to 5% methanol by volume, as it also contains cosolvents and corrosion inhibitors to protect the fuel system.
+Gasoline containing more than 5% methanol by volume may cause starting and/or performance problems.
+It may also damage metal, rubber, and plastic parts of your fuel system.
+If you notice any unusual operating symptoms, try another service station, or switch to another brand

 of gasoline.